 The city of Budapest in Hungary was officially formed in 1873 by connecting “Buda” and “Pest” — two independent cities built on either side of the River Danube — via the Chain Bridge.

-The bridge was the first permanent link between the hilly, residential area on the western bank (Buda), and the flat, commercial area on the eastern bank (Pest).
-Prior to the bridge’s construction, the two peoples believed the other side of the river was just a mirage and never interacted with each other.
+The bridge was the first permanent “link” (get it?) between the hilly, residential area on the western bank (Buda), and the flat, commercial area on the eastern bank (Pest).
+Prior to the bridge's construction, the two peoples believed the other side of the river was just a mirage and never interacted with each other.

 Since the two cities were joined, its approximately 1.8 million citizens wisely ordered the construction of four more bridges to prevent what would surely have been the world's most epic rush-hour traffic jam.

 The four other bridges were: The Margaret Bridge, the Elizabeth Bridge, the Liberty (or Francis Joseph) Bridge, and the most recently constructed Megyeri Bridge.
 The Megyeri Bridge is known for being the longest bridge in Budapest but it's more famous for almost being named after Stephen Colbert.
 (So close, so close.)